Emeline Hanson Ad. Dip. PC . (Psychotherapeutic Counsellor)

 I am qualified to degree level, and hold an advanced qualification in Integrative Psychotherapeutic Counselling.

-In my career journey over the last 10 years I have been employed by and volunteered for various public, private and third sector organisations, including the NHS, Home start, Local Authorities, Redbridge Drug and Alcohol Service, Place 2 Be, First Step and for mainstream primary, secondary and special needs schools in London and Essex.
+In my career journey over the last 10 years I have worked for various public, private and third sector organisations, including the NHS, Home start, Local Authorities, Redbridge Drug and Alcohol Service, Place 2 Be, First Step and for mainstream primary, secondary and special needs schools in London and Essex.

 Alongside practicing as a freelance psychotherapeutic Counsellor for adults, children and young people, I have also worked as a Special Educational Needs Officer, Family support worker, Home School Support Worker, and School Counsellor.

-I possess a current DBS check certificate, which supports my eligibility to work safely with young people.
+I possess a current DBS check certificate, which supports my eligibility to work safely with vulnerable people.

 Through my work I have supported many individuals and families to deal with the problems in their lives, and find workable solutions and positive outcomes.